Is Walking Enough Exercise for Seniors?

 | 3 min read

-According to the CDC, routine, moderate exercise such as walking is not enough exercise for adults over the age of 65.
-Adults 65 and older need at least 150 minutes (about two and a half hours) of moderate exercise a week, which can include walking, but should also be paired with at least two sessions of strength training a week.
-Besides moderate exercise and strength training, balance training and exercises are also recommended for adults 65 and older.
+According to the Centers for Disease Control and Prevention (CDC), routine, moderate exercise such as walking is not enough exercise for adults over the age of 65, who need at least 150 minutes (about 30 minutes a day, five days a week) of moderate exercise a week.
+This exercise can include walking but should also be paired with at least two sessions of strength training a week.

-Balance training is important to help prevent falls and lessen the dangers of fractures, breaks or joint injuries, according to Johns Hopkins Medicine.
+Balance training is important to help prevent falls and reduce the risk of fractures, breaks or joint injuries, according to Johns Hopkins Medicine.
 A few simple balance exercises you can do on your own include standing on one leg, walking backwards, or using a balance tool like a “wobble” board or balance ball.
 The CDC provides balance exercise guidelines for older adults.

-150 minutes of moderate cardio activity or 75 minutes of vigorous activity is recommended for older adults, or adults over 65.
-This amount and level of exercise each week may look different for different aging adults.
-Briskly walking or jogging are popular moderate exercises for most, while running, swimming, or strength-training might be vigorous exercise for you.
+The weekly recommendation for most adults is 150 minutes of moderate cardio activity or 75 minutes of vigorous activity.
+The amount and level of exercise each week may look different for different aging adults.
+Brisk walking or jogging are popular moderate exercises for most, while running, swimming, or strength-training might be vigorous exercise for you.

-- two days with strength training with bands or weights
+- Two days with up to 30 minutes strength training with bands or weights

-This example schedule or routine allows for a diverse, healthy level of exercise for an older adult with less than an hour or so spent each day.
+This example routine allows for a healthy level of exercise for an older adult.
 The moderate to vigorous cardio or aerobic exercise is good for heart health and general fitness, strength training can help with muscle mass and fitness as you age, and balance training is recommended to help decrease the chances of injuries from falls, fractures, sprains and strains.

 - Lap swimming